How Often Do Driverless Vehicles Have Accidents?

 • Accident rates vary by company and vehicle type.

-• Waymo reported the most ADS-related crashes since 2021.
+• Waymo has reported a high number of ADS-related crashes since 2021.

-• The Society of Automotive Engineers (SAE) found that autonomous vehicles had about 9.1 accidents per million miles, compared to 4.1 for human drivers.
+• The Society of Automotive Engineers (SAE) found that autonomous vehicles had about 9.1 accidents per million miles, compared to 4.1 for human-driven vehicles.

 • Sensor, weather, and road conditions remain major risk factors.